-Liberation Lit publishes progressive and revolutionary fiction, and other libratory art.
+Liberation Lit publishes progressive and revolutionary fiction

 What is art in face of torture,